jetbrains-academy/Functional_Programming_Scala/Early Returns/Breaking Boundaries/task.md

 Finally, let's use boundaries to achieve the same result.

-Let's try using a lazy collection to achieve the same goal as in the previous tasks.

-* Use a boundary to implement `findFirstValidCat`.
+Use a boundary to implement `findFirstValidCat`.
-* Copy the implementations of `furCharacteristicValidation` and `nonAdoptedCatConversion` from the previous task.